MooersLab/ofat4xtals/README.md

 In the case shown here, we can make a second copy of the worksheet and vary the precipitant concentration in column 1 of a second tray.

-If the solution for your crystallization lead has fewer chemical components and you are using the mini screen approach, you can use one of the unneeded columns to vary the concentration of the precipitating agent in the reservoir.
+If the solution for your crystallization lead has fewer chemical components and you use the mini-screen approach, you can use one of the unneeded columns to vary the concentration of the precipitating agent in the reservoir.
-You can also use the unused columns for bearing physical parameters like drop size and the ratio of sample volume to crystallization solution volume.
+You can also use the unused columns for bearing physical parameters like drop size and sample volume ratio to crystallization solution volume.